pgulutzan/descriptive-sql-style-guide/style.md

 based on orthodoxy, logic, style used for another language's style guide, and chosen DBMS vendor.</p>

 <p>
-The prescriptive style guides are the ones on github, in English, that have more than 100 stars at time of writing:<br>
+The prescriptive style guides are the ones on GitHub, in English, that have more than 100 stars at time of writing:<br>
 Konstantin Taranov,
 <a href="https://github.com/ktaranov/sqlserver-kit/blob/master/SQL%20Server%20Name%20Convention%20and%20T-SQL%20Programming%20Style.md">
 SQL Server Name Convention and T-SQL Programming Style</a>,